ibter/jsonserver/README.md

-When searching for the latest version of laravel there was no version compatible with Windows 8.1 (my pc) So I had to setup this jsonserver to work with my libros-app
+When searching for the latest version of laravel there was no version compatible with Windows 8.1 (my pc) So I had to setup this jsonserver to work with my Reactjs libros-app